 This affordable degree is available fully online, in accelerated 6 credit courses.
 Upon acceptance to the program, students can begin at the start of any semester.
 Up to 90 credits may be transferred in, to count toward your degree fulfillment requirement.
 Make sure to ask your admission counselor about credit for life experience.

 Accelerated - 7.5 Weeks

 As a student in the B.S.
 Organizational Studies program, the program is customizable to meet your needs and your schedule.
 Courses are delivered in an accelerated 7 ½ week seminar format.
 Students can begin their degree at the start of any semester.
-Students need to have completed a minimum 30 credits of college course work at a regionally accredited, degree granting institution, including English Composition I and II, and can transfer in up to 90 college credits.
+Students need to have completed a minimum 30 credits of college course work at a regionally accredited, degree-granting institution, including English Composition I and

 Neumann’s Bachelor of Science in Public Safety Administration is an accelerated, online undergraduate degree completion program for adults currently working in the fire/police/EMS fields.
 The B.S. in Public Safety Administration provides a foundational knowledge of this unique administrative environment with specific emphasis on the skills needed to meet the challenges in public safety structures.
 It is structured to help you advance in your career and focused on real-world issues.

 This degree program is perfect for professionals in the field, even those currently employed in shift work.
 It is entirely online, and there are no set login times — making it accessible and convenient.
 This accelerated program, taught by working professionals in the field, can be completed in 20 months.
 A minimum of 60 credits in transfer (college credit or documented prior learning), and completion of a state or municipal police academy, firefighter academy, or EMS program (EMT, Paramedic, etc.) is required for